Walking exercise for weight loss is probably the easiest and most accessible form of physical activity that can be exercised by almost everyone.

 Walking or Running?

-Walking exercise for weight loss has similar health benefits with running.
+Walking exercise for weight loss has similar health benefits to running.
 However, running is better for weight loss as it helps you burn more calories.
 Actual data prove that running can burn up to 2,5 times more calories than walking.
 A 75 kg person running 8 mph would burn over 600 calories per hour compared to about 300 calories walking at 3.5 mph.

 Still running is a high-impact exercise.
 High-impact workouts can be harder on your body than low-impact exercises like walking.